vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 }
 ```

 And... this solution won't work as we expect.
 It just switches opacity from one to zero at 50% point.
 But why?
 And the answer is simple, all CSS variable are just strings, they are similar to variables in SASS or LESS -- variables are replaced with values with simple string interpolation.
 To animate some CSS property browser need to apply interpolation function, but it doesn't know how to interpolate one string to another.
 It has the only built-in functionality to animate colors, length, numbers, but not for strings.
 That is why it just switch value at 50%.
 In this case, we can animate variables with JavaScript using `requestAnimationFrame`.
-Such script could look like this:
+Such a script could look like this:

 ```js
 const canvas = document.querySelector('.circles');